-The PHA will deny participation in the program to applicants and terminate assistance to participants in cases where the PHA determines there is reasonable cause to believe that a household member is illegally using a drug or if the person abuses alcohol in a way that may interfere with the health, safety or right to peaceful enjoyment of the premises by other residents, including cases where the PHA determines that there is a pattern of illegal use of a drug or a pattern of alcohol abuse.
+The PHA will terminate assistance to participants in cases where the PHA determines there is reasonable cause to believe that a household member is illegally using a drug or if the person abuses alcohol in a way that may interfere with the health, safety or right to peaceful enjoyment of the premises by other residents,.
 The PHA may determine that a current participant is using marijuana for medicinal purposes as recommended by their physician and verified by a medical marijuana patient license issued according to Missouri regulations and may decide not to terminate assistance.
 The license will be in the form of an identification card that can be used to prove an individual is a license holder.
 The PHA may consider continued assistance for current participants of Dallas County PHA HCV program under the following conditions: (1) Participant has a current medical marijuana license and (2) no growing or distribution will be permitted, even with a valid license and (3) no out-of-state medical marijuana licenses are acceptable.
 The PHA's decision to not terminate assistance for medical marijuana use does not prevent a property owner/landlord from establishing a policy prohibiting the use of medical marijuana and evicting a family.